East Liverpool, Ohio

 East Liverpool is a city in Columbiana County, Ohio, United States.
 The population was 9,958 at the 2020 census.
-It lies along the Ohio River at the intersection of Ohio, Pennsylvania and West Virginia about 30 mi from both Pittsburgh and Youngstown.
+It lies along the Ohio River at the convergence of the Ohio, Pennsylvania, and West Virginia borders, about 30 mi from both Pittsburgh and Youngstown.
 The city is most notable for its pottery industry, which was at one time the largest in the US.